tatthien/flat-preloader/README.md

 1.6.0

-- Feat: Allow show loading icon on a specific post (any post-type)
+- Feat: Allow showing loading icon on a specific post (any post-type)

 1.5.5